-You are familiar with using a pork shoulder, which is usually slowly smoked to perfection and then used to make delectable pulled pork sandwiches.
+You are probably familiar with using a pork shoulder, which is usually slowly smoked to perfection and then used to make delectable pulled pork sandwiches.
 But have you tried the same method with a lamb shoulder, and using that elegant, flavorful meat to make pulled lamb, then take that tender, juicy, delicious pulled lamb to make pulled lamb sliders?

-And the results are friggin fantastic.
+And the results are fantastic.

 You get that same tenderness and juiciness like you would with pulled pork, but with that incredible flavor that only lamb meat could provide.

 - Lamb Shoulder – See below for more details but it smokes well and then shreds well.

 - Seasoning – We use our SPG seasoning.
 Additional details below.

 - Spritz – Apple cider vinegar and Worcestershire sauce.

 - Brioche slider buns – We like the buttery flavor.
 If you want a large sandwich then you can use a brioche burger bun.

 - Aioli – We use a mix of mayonnaise, crushed garlic, fresh rosemary, and lemon.
 For a twist you can use grilled lemon.

 - Coleslaw – The texture and bright flavors are a great topping for the sliders.